BIO

 The Composer's Background

-Fisher currently resides in Skokie, Illinois with his wife Jamie, their son, Chaim, and dog Birdie.
+Fisher holds a Bachelor and Master of Music from Indiana University Jacobs School of Music.
+He currently resides in Skokie, Illinois with his wife Jamie, their son Chaim, and dog Birdie.